Sulaiman-Dauda/data-driven-portfolio/README.md

 # Data Driven Portfolio
 👋 Hi there!
 I'm Sulaiman, a seasoned Data Analyst with a passion for leveraging technology to drive impactful insights.
-Currently based remotely at Bluechip Technologies Limited, I specialize in data wrangling and analysis using Python (Pandas, NumPy), R and SQL, coupled with advanced visualization tools like Power BI and Tableau.
+Currently working at Bluechip Technologies Limited, I specialize in data wrangling and analysis using Python (Pandas, NumPy), R and SQL, coupled with advanced visualization tools like Power BI and Tableau.

 🌐 My professional journey spans across diverse sectors including healthcare and banking, where I've applied machine learning algorithms (Scikit-Learn, TensorFlow) to enhance operations and decision-making.
 My academic background includes a Distinction in M.Sc.
 Applied Data Science from the University of Essex, focusing on predictive analytics and machine learning interpretability.